6 Reasons To Follow A Maths Mastery Approach From Year 1 To Year 6

 A good teacher helps a child when they find something difficult.
 A great teacher enables a child to persevere and see learning difficulties as exciting challenges that they, their peers and adults can help them overcome.
 This is a mastery approach.

 A good leader gives staff resources to help them be better teachers.
 A great leader inspires the whole school community to make changes that will hugely enhance learning.
 A mastery approach is one such change.

-When children can make connections in their learning, sustain their understanding and build on prior learning they are building a rich canvas of learnt experiences that makes them not only better Mathematicians but better learners altogether.
+When children can make connections in their learning, sustain their understanding and build on prior learning they are building a rich canvas of learnt experiences that makes them not only better mathematicians but better learners altogether.
 That has to be the greatest benefit of adopting a mastery approach of all.

-How is mastery working for you?
+How is maths mastery working for you?

 If your school is following or thinking of following a mastery approach in Maths, we’d love to know how it’s working for you.
 Increasingly schools who use our KS2 maths intervention programme are telling us that this is the framework that their pupils understand so that’s what we teach.
 It’s been really interesting for us over the past year or so, since the new curriculum and its focus on depth and mastery to work on adapting and personalising our lessons to tie them in to what’s going on in pupils’ classroom Maths lessons.

 Do you have pupils who need extra support in maths?